 One of life’s greatest inevitabilities is that we all grow older — the reality is that there’s no way to slow down the progression of time and signs of aging.
 No matter how fastidious you are about your skincare routine, the way your face ages comes down to genetics and your general lifestyle.
 This being said, there are a plethora of incredible treatments out there today to keep your skin in the best possible condition.
-Just one of them being the facelift procedure.
+Just one of them being the Signature Lift (Facelift).
 With this in mind, you may be wondering, what is the best age for a facelift?

 The truth is, it varies from one person to the next.
 But to learn more about when to consider one, check out the rest of this blog.